placeholder_200x200

 Orchestra

 Orchestra 5 is a beginning string program where students are taught how to play violin, viola or cello.
-They are taught proper care and maintenance of the instrument, the parts of the instrument, proper playing technique, music reading skills, musicality, rehearsal etiquette and procedure, musical vocabulary, rhythm, music theory and performance skills.
-Orchestra 5 meets twice a week for forty minutes and performs at least 3 times throughout the school year.
-Students are required to turn in weekly practice charts as a part of their grade.
+They are taught proper care and maintenance of the instrument, the parts of the instrument, proper playing technique, music reading skills, musicality, rehearsal etiquette and procedure, musical vocabulary, rhythm, music theory, and performance skills.
 Students are encouraged to use music as a form of communication in expressing their thoughts and feelings.
 Students are encouraged that music can be a powerful tool to communicate with God and about God.
 They are encouraged to develop their skills in order to do that more effectively and to bring honor and glory to God by doing it to the best of their abilities.

 PE